-We will report the relevant individuals from the provider to their professional body (GMC, NMC, GDC).
-This is in accordance with statutory reporting obligations set out in the Act and Regulations, and within the memoranda of understanding established between these organisations and us.
+We will report the relevant individuals to their professional body (GMC, NMC, GDC).
+This is in accordance with statutory reporting obligations set out in the Act and Regulations, and within the memoranda of understanding and information sharing agreements established between these organisations and us.